agonzago/gpm_ideas/parser/state_space_spacification.md

     5. The code is not producing the right IRFs but I think is because, 1) is not creating the state space representation in an organized for.
 I'm adding this information to seek you help and produce a state space represenation for the augmented model that matches the description above and repreduces the IRFS accordingly.

     6. In a future specification we may consider situations where the trends can interact.

+6. The code is structure as follows:

+    1. DynareParser just reads the file and produce some ausiliary function and constants needed for the solution

+    2. ModelSover.
+Loads files created by the parser and computes the klain solution

+    3. AugmentedState Space creates the augmented representation.

+7. There are several changes needed.
+ModelSolver has los of function not needed and is missing Klein solution (that is available in the code, just copy that into the class).
+Remove all not necesary functions.

+8. Check the augmented class and link it to the model solver.
+Check the the filtration is working and the irfs are correct.